oculus42/short-uuid/README.md

 Translate standard UUIDs into shorter formats and back.

+    var shortUUID = require('short-uuid')

-`require('short-uuid')` returns an object with a "new" function that takes a base as a parameter and returns to/from functions:
+short-uuid returns an object with a property "new".
+This is a constructor that takes a base as a parameter and returns to/from functions:

     {
       fromUUID: function(){..},